 Leashed pets are also welcome at Florida state park campgrounds.
-Dogs and cats must be vaccinated, and non-furbearing pets, such as reptiles, birds, or fish, must be confined or under the physical control of the owner.
-Pets that are noisy, vicious, dangerous, disturbing, or intimidating to other persons or pets, or which damage park resources, are considered nuisances and will not be permitted to remain in the park.
+Up to four dogs, cats and non-furbearing pets, such as reptiles, birds, or fish, are welcome under the physical control of the owner.
+Dog and cats must be vaccinated, and pets that are noisy, vicious, dangerous, disturbing, or intimidating to other persons or pets, or which damage park resources, are considered nuisances and will not be permitted to remain in the park.

-In addition, every state park in Georgia that offers cottages has at least one that’s dog-friendly!
+Every state park in Georgia that offers cottages has at least one that’s dog-friendly!
 There is a two-dog per cottage limit, the pet fee is $45 per dog, per stay, and dogs may not be left unattended either in the cottage or in your vehicle.
-Dog friendly cottages are listed below and can be reserved at GeorgiaStateParks.org.
+Georgia state park’s dog-friendly cottages are listed below and can be reserved at GeorgiaStateParks.org.

 In Hawaii’s state parks, pets and other animals are prohibited in campgrounds, restaurants, pavilions, swimming areas, lodges, on beaches, and wherever posted.
 Where they are permitted, pets must be on a leash no longer than 6 feet, be crated, caged, or otherwise under physical restrictive control at all times.